-This maintenance manual is common for "gearmotors," and "input shaft hollow type."
+This maintenance manual is common in "gearmotor without brake" and "gearmotor with brake".

 The symbols shown below appear in the upper right or left corner of each page to indicate the classification.
 Please read the applicable pages.

 On Common pages, symbols identify distinctions between specific specifications.